 - Use strace/ltrace tool to track what is happening.
-Because strace works on scripts, it is the best option.
-1trace can only be run against binary files.
+Because strace works on scripts, it is the best option. ltrace can be run only against binary files.
 These tools provide a lot of information, and quite a bit of it requires basic knowledge of C programming language. - Reinstall Identity Manager on top of itself.
 The process overwrites the libraries/rights.